chaos-polymtl/lethe/doc/source/examples/multiphysics/laser-powder-bed-fusion/laser-powder-bed-fusion.rst

 Physical Properties
 ~~~~~~~~~~~~~~~~~~~~

 The ``physical properties`` subsection sets the material properties for the metal and gas phase.
-It is in this subsection that we activate the phase change by setting the solid and liquid properties for the metal phase.
-It is done in the same fashion as in the :doc:`Stefan problem <../stefan-problem/stefan-problem>` and :doc:`melting cavity <../melting-cavity/melting-cavity>` examples.
-However, since we a considering an alloy (TI6Al4V), the phase change occurs over a temperature range.
+It is in this subsection that we activate the phase change by setting the solid and liquid properties for the metal phase, in the same fashion as in the :doc:`Stefan problem <../stefan-problem/stefan-problem>` and :doc:`melting cavity <../melting-cavity/melting-cavity>` examples.
+However, since we consider an alloy (TI6Al4V), the phase change occurs over a temperature range.
 Hence, the difference between the ``liquidus temperature`` and ``solidus temperature`` corresponds to the real temperature range in which the solid and liquid TI6Al4V coexist (mushy zone).

 We also set in this subsection the reference surface tension coefficient of the metal-gas interface and its temperature derivative to simulate the Maragoni effect.
 Here, we consider a linear evolution of the surface tension coefficient with the temperature at the liquid-gas interface, and we neglect its effect at the solid-gas interface to avoid numerical instabilities.
 This is done by setting ``surface tension model = phase change``.
 We refer to the parameter guide :doc:`../../../../parameters/cfd/physical_properties` for more details on this model.

-..
-We also set in this subsection the reference surface tension coefficient of the metal-gas interface :math:`\sigma_\text{0} = 1.52\;\text{Nm}^{-1}` at  :math:`T_\text{0}=T_\text{liquidus}=1928\;\text{K}` and its temperature derivative :math:`d\sigma/dT = -5.5\times 10^{-4}\;\text{Nm}^{-1}\text{K}^{-1}` to simulate the Maragoni effect.
-Here, we consider a linear evolution of the surface tension coefficient with the temperature at the liquid-gas interface, and we neglect its effect at the solid-gas interface to avoid numerical instabilities.
-This is done by setting ``surface tension model = phase change``.
-We refer to the parameter guide :doc:`../../../../parameters/cfd/physical_properties` for more details on this model.

 .. note::
-  To improve the performances of the solvers, all dimensional quantites bellow are based on the SI system except for the reference lenght, which is taken as :math:`1\;\text{mm}`.
+  To improve the performances of the solvers, all dimensional quantites below are based on the SI system except for the reference length, which is taken as :math:`1\;\text{mm}`.

 .. code-block:: text